Skip to main content

 What is AVIF?

-The "official" definition is that AVIF is a widely supported, compression efficient encoding format that supports lossy and lossless compression.
-Generally speaking, AVIF would yield better quality images at smaller file sizes when compared with JPEG or WebP.
-In this article, we'll look at the history, the capabilities of AVIF, and use-cases where AVIF may not be the best option.
+AVIF is a widely supported, compression efficient encoding format that supports lossy and lossless compression.
+It yields better quality images at smaller file sizes when compared with JPEG or WebP.
+We’ll look at the history, the capabilities, and use-cases where AVIF might not be the best fit.

-Please note that at the time of writing this article, AVIF images are supported in roughly 64% of all browsers, as per caniuse.com.
-Chrome has full support along with Opera, however Edge, Firefox* and Safari do not support this file format. (*You can enable support in Firefox by setting the image.avif.enabled flag under about:config There are also plans on enabling AVIF support from Firefox 92 by default).
-We will take a look at ways that you can use AVIF today with a fallback, regardless of the browser.
+At the time of writing, AVIF images are supported in roughly 64% of all browsers, as per caniuse.com.
+Chrome has full support along with Opera; Edge, Firefox* and Safari do not. (*You can flip the image.avif.enabled flag under about:config.
+Plans exist to enable AVIF support from Firefox 92 by default.)
+We’ll look at ways to use AVIF today with a fallback, regardless of browser.

 History

-AVIF was created by the Alliance for Open Media (AOM), which made a royalty-free video format (called AV1).
-As it turns out, to create a new video format, you need to create an image codec that encodes the keyframes.
-Once the video format was created, packaging up and open-sourcing the image codec was a no brainer.
+AVIF was created by the Alliance for Open Media (AOM), which built a royalty-free video format called AV1.
+To create a new video format, you need an image codec that encodes the keyframes.
+Once the video format shipped, packaging up and open-sourcing the image codec was a no-brainer.

 Is AVIF worth it?

-The short answer is yes.
-What's fantastic about AVIF is that, in general, it outperforms all other image formats used currently on the web, including WebP - which, for a long time, has been considered to be the most efficient image format on the web.
+Short answer: yes.
+AVIF outperforms all other image formats currently used on the web, including WebP, which for a long time was considered the most efficient option available.

-Let's take a look at some specific examples and compare AVIF to other image formats.
-When it comes to comparing images, there are two accepted ways: size comparison and quality comparison.
-For the former, we generate images that are equal in size (for example, a 25kb JPEG, WebP and AVIF) and observe any visual deficiencies and try to determine which image yields a higher quality at a given size.
-The other comparison method involves a reduction in quality and comparing the file sizes of the resulting images; here, we would try to observe if specific quality reductions reduce the file size in a significant way.
+Let’s look at some specific comparisons.
+When comparing images, there are two accepted approaches: size comparison and quality comparison.
+For size comparison, you generate images of equal file size (say, a 25kb JPEG, WebP and AVIF) and observe visual deficiencies, determining which yields higher quality at a given size.
+The other method involves reducing quality and comparing the resulting file sizes.

 Take a look at the example below.
-In the first table we are comparing the sizes of the images at the same quality reduction.
-Clearly, at "quality 50" the smallest filesize is produced by AVIF:
+The first table compares sizes at the same quality reduction.
+At “quality 50” the smallest file size belongs to AVIF:

-But does that mean, that the AVIF is also the closest to the original in terms of similarity?
-For this test, we'll be using SSIMULACRA - a tool that produces a perceptual metric designed specifically for scoring image compression related artifacts in a way that correlates well with human opinions.
+But does that mean the AVIF is also closest to the original in terms of similarity?
+For this test, we’ll use SSIMULACRA, a tool that produces a perceptual metric designed specifically for scoring image compression artefacts in a way that correlates well with human opinions.
 (Read more about SSIMULACRA).
-Basically, the closer the number is to 0, the less visual defects are there on a given image. (ideally the "right" value should be anywhere between 0 - 0.1 where 0 signifies 100% match to the original image).
+The closer the number is to 0, the fewer visual defects on a given image.
+(Ideally the value should sit between 0 and 0.1, where 0 means a 100% match to the original.)

 There are some cases when AVIF may not be the best option, please refer to this amazing article from Jake to learn more.